ryshel-jasmi/Skill-Lab_3-Sem/README.md

 ### Assignment 1: CSS Product Card

 The CSS Product Card assignment is a basic task where you create a product card using HTML and CSS.
-The assignment files are available in the 'css-product-card' directory.
+The assignment files are available in the `css-product-card` directory.
 - Files: `index.html`, `style.css`
 - Images:
   - `shoe.jpg`

 ### Assignment 2: JavaScript Calculator

 The JavaScript Calculator project is a basic calculator application made with HTML, CSS, and JavaScript.
 It supports fundamental arithmetic operations like addition, subtraction, multiplication, and division.
-The assignment files are available in the 'javascript-calculator' directory.
+The assignment files are available in the `javascript-calculator` directory.
 - Files: `index.css`, `index.html`, `script.js`

 ### Assignment 3: Shopping Cart UI

 The Shopping Site UI project presents a user interface designed for a shopping website using React.js.
 It displays a range of products featuring their images, names, descriptions, ratings, and prices.
 Users have the ability to add products to their cart, adjust quantities, and remove items from their cart.
-The assignment files are available in the 'shopping-cart-ui' directory.
+The assignment files are available in the `shopping-cart-ui` directory.
 - Files: `RatingStars.js`, `ShoppingCart.js`, `main.css`, `shoppingCart.css`, `App.js`, 'index.js'
 - Images:
   - `product-1.jpg`